Khadiijatu/morse-geometry-ct/README.md

 - **Neural CT image reconstruction**, specifically, Implicit Neural Representations and the geometry of their optimization landscapes

-The essay is a companion to two papers in preparation:
+The essay is a companion to two manuscripts in preparation:
 1. *Conical Models and Whitney Regularity for Stable Manifold Closures in Morse-Smale Gradient Flows: A Unified Proof*
 2. *Geometric Optimization in Differentiable Rendering: A Morse-Theoretic Perspective*